 The Adventurers’ village had the most traditional resort feel of all the accommodation at Gulliver’s Resort Milton Keynes.

 I think our bijou Dino Den would have been absolutely fine for one night.
 It was plenty warm enough for us to sit outside once we put the kids to bed so we could have coped with the cramped conditions.
 I wouldn’t have fancied it for a rainy week though.

-Our Cabin was ideal for a long stay, if a bit pricey.
-My only criticism was that for a family resort the accommodation wasn’t particularly set up for children.
+Our Lost World Cabin was ideal for an extended stay if a bit pricey.
+My only criticism was that for a family resort, the accommodation wasn’t mainly set up for children.
 There was no travel cot or highchair available.
 There were several decorative and highly breakable pieces within reach of the baby.
-I don’t expect it everywhere but at a family place small touches like a highchair and plastic plates and cups for the kids are easy to do and much appreciated.
+I don’t expect it everywhere, but at a family place, small touches like a highchair and plastic plates and cups for the kids are easy to do and much appreciated.

 Accommodation at Gulliver’s Resort – The Kids’ Verdict

 Ted liked the play areas, having space to ride his bike and spying the dinosaurs over the fence (from the top of the climbing frame you could see the Diplodocus).
 Ted did not like actually riding his bike, going to bed when he was asked to and leaving.